 Agisoft has done a better job with their list of system requirements than most, but we have also put together our own benchmark for Metashape and taken the time to perform testing to determine what hardware runs the best.
 Based on that, we have come up with our own recommended hardware list - as well as specific configurations tailored with this advice in mind.

 - Intel Core i9 9900K 3.6GHz (5.0GHz Turbo) 8 Core - For most projects we tested, Intel's Core i9 9900K took first or second place in performance.
-The slightly less expensive i7 9700K was very close as well, making it a solid option too.
-Until recently these CPUs were limited on memory capacity, but with the release on 32GB memory modules they can now support up to 128GB - allowing them to work well even with large projects.
+Until recently these CPUs were limited on memory capacity, but with the release on 32GB memory modules they can now support up to 128GB - allowing them to work well even with fairly large projects.
 Systems with these CPUs max out at two video cards (2 GPUs) but that seems to be fine since there are decreasing benefits from adding each additional GPU.

 One thing worth mentioning here is that there is a setting in the Metashape Preferences which we have found to usually lower performance and sometimes lead to crashes.
 We have a full article about it, linked to below, but the short story is that you will want to visit Tools -> Preferences -> GPU whenever you install or update Metashape.
 There, make sure that all your GPUs are selected and that the option to use the CPU during GPU processing is disabled (un-checked).
 As backwards as it may seem that improved performance slightly on average, in our testing, though you can always run your own tests with it both ways to see how your specific hardware fares.

 While the CPU impacts almost every step in Metashape, some parts of the workflow are GPU-accelerated as well.
 Most notably, aligning photos and building depth maps - as well as the mesh, if using depth maps as the source - are all impacted by the speed of your video card.
 Multiple video cards can also help boost performance in some projects, especially when using depth maps heavily.